Everything to Know About Camera Lens Fungus

 The closer the fungus is to the aperture, the more difficult it will be to remove.
 The more technology and newer a lens is, the more difficult it will be.

-Tools Needed to Remove Fungus
+How to Clean and Remove Fungus

 - JIS Screwdrivers